Agha Mohammad Khan Qajar: Life at court

-Rise to power (1779–1789)
+Rise to power and unification of Iran (1779–1789)

 Conquest of Mazandaran and Gilan

 Agha Mohammad Khan took with him a group of loyal followers and left for Tehran.
 Meanwhile, in Shiraz, people were fighting among themselves.
 In Tehran, Agha Mohammad Khan met the main chieftains of the Develu clan, with whom he made peace.
-He visited the shrine of Shah Abd al-Azim, where his father's skull was kept.
-He then travelled to the Mazandaran Province, where his first task was to set up his suzerainty among his Quwanlu brothers.
+He visited Shah Abdol-Azim Shrine, where his father's skull was kept.
+He then travelled to the Mazandaran province, where his first task was to set up his suzerainty among his Quwanlu brothers.
 This resulted in a clash with his brothers Reza Qoli and Morteza Qoli, whom he defeated on 2 April, conquering Mazandaran.
 Meanwhile, Morteza Qoli fled to Astarabad, where he fortified himself.
 Agha Mohammad Khan could not simply storm the city, since starting a war with Morteza Qoli would mean that his frail alliance with the Develu could fall apart—Morteza Qoli's mother was a Develu.
 At the same time, the Zand prince Ali-Morad Khan Zand sent an army of Zand and Afghan troops under Azad Khan Afghan's son Mahmud Khan to Mazandaran, which Agha Mohammad Khan's brother Jafar Qoli Khan managed to repel.
 Agha Mohammad Khan, together with Hossein Qoli Khan's sons Fath-Ali Qoli and Hosayn Qoli, was now in a firm position in Babol, the capital of Mazandaran.

 In Autumn 1780 Reza Qoli invaded Babol with an army of men from Larijan, where he encircled Agha Mohammad Khan's house and captured him after a fight lasting several hours.
-When Morteza Qoli learned of this, he marched to Babol on the 1st of January 1781 with an army of Turkmens and released Agha Mohammad Khan.
-The three brothers tried to settle their problems; Agha Mohammad Khan and Reza Qoli succeeded, while Morteza Qoli was discontented and fled to Ali-Morad Khan in Isfahan, and then to Sadeq Khan Zand in Shiraz.
+When Morteza Qoli learned of this, he marched to Babol on 1 January 1781 with an army of Turkmens and released Agha Mohammad Khan.
+The three brothers tried to settle their differences; Agha Mohammad Khan and Reza Qoli succeeded, while Morteza Qoli was discontented and fled to Ali-Morad Khan in Isfahan, and then to Sadeq Khan Zand in Shiraz.
 He died in Khorasan.
 His former supporters then went to Agha Mohammad Khan and began serving him.
 At that time, Agha Mohammad Khan had once again become involved in a conflict with his brother Reza Qoli, whom he defeated in several battles, and thereafter established peace with him once more: Morteza Qoli was allowed as the de facto ruler of Astarabad and several districts in the region of Hezar Jarib.

 Peace did not last long.
 Ali-Morad Khan soon invaded Mazandaran, which led Agha Mohammad Khan to march from Babol with an army of Mazandaranis and Qajars and attack Ali-Morad Khan, whom he managed to repel from the province.
 Agha Mohammad Khan then seized Qumis, Semnan, Damghan, Shahrud and Bastam.
 Furthermore, he also made Hedayat-Allah Khan, the ruler of Gilan, his vassal.
 He thereafter granted land in Semnan to his brother Ali Qoli as a reward for his help in the conquest of the cities.